 We use it a lot in our house as the base for nut free satay, cookies, ice cream and just in sandwiches and on fruit etc. The new price was becoming quite prohibitive, so I decided to have a go at making my own, guesstimating the quantities and ingredients from the list on an old jar and was pleasantly surprised by how well it worked!

 I have done this in my food processor, a borrowed Thermomix and my Bellini – The food processor wasn’t able to get a smooth butter, but worked well to give a crunchy spread.

 - 1/2-1 tbsp coconut sugar or maple syrup (depending on your sweet tooth)

 Roast the seeds.
 I do this on a lined baking tray under the grill in my oven.
 Watch them very carefully.
 They only take a few minutes.
 Mix and turn the seeds and return them to the oven (a couple of times if necessary) so that they seeds are golden brown all over.
 Allow to cool for a few minutes.

 Place seeds in machine and blitz on speed 10 for 20 secs.

 Scrape down sides then add sugar and salt.

-This makes 2 jars, about double the quantity of the jars in store.
+This makes a large jar, about double the quantity of the jars in store.